What is colorectal cancer?

 Type 2 diabetes.
 People with type 2 diabetes are more likely to develop colorectal cancer than people who don’t have diabetes.
 According to the American Cancer Society, researchers suspect that high levels of insulin in people with diabetes may have something to do with the increased risk.

-Colorectal cancer screening recommendations
+Colorectal cancer screening options

 The gold standard of colorectal cancer screening is a colonoscopy.
 During this procedure, a doctor checks your rectum and colon for polyps (masses of tissue) with a flexible tube while you’re sedated.